vaanicodes/am10-finalproject/README.md

 Additionally, our analysis of e-commerce data reveals a growing but still underexploited market for online alcohol sales in Europe.
 This presents a significant opportunity for Amazon to enter and expand in this sector.
 Europe, despite its rich wine heritage and production, hasn't yet emerged as a top revenue-generating region in the e-commerce alcohol market, indicating untapped potential.
 Amazon's entry into this space, backed by its sophisticated e-commerce platform and customer reach, could effectively capitalize on this growth forecast, making it a timely and strategic venture.

+## Pricing Strategy
+To develop a comprehensive pricing strategy for our wine products, we employ box plots to analyze the pricing landscape of our competitors.
+This approach allows us to visualize the distribution and median prices of wines in key markets, providing insights into current pricing trends and helping us develop our pricing strategy.